 What are the options for kitchen sinks?

-There are many options for kitchen sinks, not just the aforementioned Butler and Belfast sinks.
+There are many options for kitchen sink ideas, not just the aforementioned Butler and Belfast sinks.
 Other options include:

 - Large single basin sinks